scouten/ericscouten.link/content/2023/10/14-the-cult-of-obsidian.md

 +++
-title = "The cult of Obsidian" date = 2023-10-14T20:52:28-07:00
+title = "The cult of Obsidian?" date = 2023-10-14T20:52:28-07:00

 [taxonomies]